National Expansion (2014-2017)

 Overcoming The Funding gap

-The platform's development was showcased by the Clinton Global Initiative, highlighted at the 2016 State of Women Summit hosted by the White House, featured by the Huffington Post and Goldman Sachs 10K Small Businesses Initiative as "What's Working: Small Business,” and recognized as a “FinTech innovation” in the August 2016 Business and Management Review.
+The platform's development was showcased by the Clinton Global Initiative, highlighted at the White House, featured by the Huffington Post and Goldman Sachs 10K Small Businesses Initiative in "What's Working: Small Business,” and recognized as a “FinTech innovation” in the August 2016 Business and Management Review.

 High Profile Partnerships